Analysis Likely

 VegetationRepetitiveDense, varied, dynamic

 The water alone in the GTA 6 trailers looks better than most games’ entire graphical presentation.
-Rockstar has always been at the forefront of open-world visuals, but GTA 6 appears to be pushing into genuinely photorealistic territory for the first time.
+Rockstar has always been at the forefront of open-world visuals, and GTA 6 appears to be pushing into genuinely photorealistic territory for the first time.

 Map Size and Density

-GTA V’s San Andreas was impressive in 2013 — a sprawling recreation of Southern California with a major city, desert regions, rural areas, and extensive coastline.
+GTA V’s San Andreas was impressive in 2013: a sprawling recreation of Southern California with a major city, desert regions, rural areas, and extensive coastline.
 But large portions of the map felt empty, particularly Blaine County, which served as a scenic backdrop more than a gameplay-rich environment.

 Leonida appears to solve this problem through sheer density.
-Every area shown in the GTA 6 trailers — from Vice City’s urban core to the Everglades-inspired swamps — seems packed with detail, activity, and purpose.
+Every area shown in the GTA 6 trailers, from Vice City’s urban core to the Everglades-inspired swamps, seems packed with detail, activity, and purpose.
 The map may or may not be physically larger than GTA V’s (community estimates vary), but it will almost certainly feel larger because every square mile has something happening.

 Grassrivers, showcasing Leonida's environmental diversity